 Saltar al contenido principal

-What causes night sweats and how to manage them
+What causes night sweats and ways to help manage them

 Written by: Melanie Mannarino

-Young person lying in bed wiping sweat off their brow in the night.
+A person lies in bed and wipes sweat off their brow during the night.

-If you've ever woken up drenched in sweat, you've experienced night sweats.
-But don't panic: It's estimated that between 10 percent and 41 percent of adults have experienced night sweats within the past month.1
+If someone has ever woken up drenched in sweat, they're experienced night sweats.
+But don't panic: It's estimated that between 10 and 41 percent of adults have experienced night sweats in the primary care setting.

 While night sweats can be disruptive, shocking and uncomfortable, they are often manageable.
-Lifestyle adjustments and over-the-counter (OTC) products may help in many cases.2
+Lifestyle adjustments and over-the-counter (OTC) products may help in many cases.

-Here’s what you need to know, including what causes night sweats, when to seek professional guidance and how to support relief.
+Here’s what people need to know, including what causes night sweats, when to seek professional guidance and how to support relief.

 What are night sweats?

-Simply feeling hot under your heavy blankets or sticky on a humid summer night is not the same thing as having night sweats.
-Instead, think about heavy sweating that leaves your pajamas and maybe even your bedding soaked.
+Simply feeling hot under heavy blankets or sticky on a humid summer night is not the same thing as having night sweats.
+Instead, think about heavy sweating that leaves pajamas (and maybe even bedding) soaked.

-They may also wake up with a racing heart and feeling cold4.
+They may also wake up with a racing heart and feeling cold.
 The purpose of sweat is to cool down the human body.

 Night sweats have many causes.
 They vary from relatively harmless to more serious.
-"You should always try to pinpoint what's causing night sweats, because there may be a serious underlying problem," Dr. Pristas says.5
+"People should always try to pinpoint what's causing their night sweats, because there may be a serious underlying problem," Dr. Pristas says.

 There are a few potential causes for night sweats.